AchimPieters/HomeBridge-NeoPixel/README.md

 # Installation

 1. Install homebridge using: `npm install -g homebridge`
-2. Install HomeBridge-NeoPixel using: `npm install -g HomeBridge-NeoPixel`
+2. Install homebridge-http using: `npm install -g homebridge-neopixel`
 3. Update your configuration file.
-See below for examples.

-# Configuration
+# Configuration file

 ## Structure

-The following is an overview of the structure of your HomeBridge-NeoPixel accessory.
+The following is an overview of the structure of your HTTP-NEO accessory.

 Both `powerOn` and `powerOff` can either be a `string` or an `object`.
 If a `string` is provided it is filled in as the `url` and the `body` will be blank.